kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

 2. To access the respective service's UI, open `http://localhost:20001` (for Kiali) or `http://localhost:3000` (for Grafana) in your browser.

-## Expose Kiali and Grafana Securely
+## Expose Kiali and Grafana securely

 To make Kiali and Grafana permanently accessible, expose the services securely using [oauth2_proxy](https://oauth2-proxy.github.io/).